 - Saving some space.
 I must say that the space savings are not huge.
 Nevertheless, you still save some space when using packing cubes.

 - They cost just a few dollars.
-I mean, it’s not like you’re investing into something expensive.
+I mean, it’s not like you’re investing in something expensive.
 You can get a set of packing cubes starting at 20$, with the most expensive options at 50$.
 If you’re really tight on budget, IKEA packing cubes can be bought for under ten bucks in your nearest IKEA store.
-However, I must say that when they’re packed full, they lose their rectangle shape, which has opted me to use more expensive alternatives.
+However, I must say that when they’re packed full, they lose their rectangular shape, which made me consider getting more expensive alternatives.